jennieablog/sf6-todo-app/README.md

 # Symfony 6.4 Todo App

-## About
+## Overview
 Todo App is a basic To-Do List application where users can create, view, update, and delete tasks through a web interface.

-This app was built using Symfony 6.4 and PHP 8.1.
+This app was built using Symfony 6.4, PHP 8.1, HTML, and JavaScript.
 The Symfony 6.4 project is set up to run within a Docker environment, utilizing Docker Compose for managing multiple services.
 Docker containers are used to isolate the Symfony application, database (MySQL), and phpMyAdmin, a database administration tool.

 ## Requirements
 - Docker